beitmenotyou-com/OmniSocial-ProtocolKit/docs/SAMPLE-CONTRIBUTIONS.md

 ### ✳️ Build a New Bridge

-- Add a new bridge for a protocol (e.g., Matrix, XMPP, Solid)
+- Add a new bridge for a Protocol (e.g., Matrix, XMPP, Solid)
 - Follow the structure in `bridges/activitypub.ts` or `bridges/nostr.ts`
 - Implement:
   - Identity resolver